Home / Recipes / How To Make Chilli Oil

 •

-• Container: The container to mix the hot oil and chilli flakes must withstand the high temperature of the mixture.
+• Container: The container to mix the hot oil and chili flakes must withstand the high temperature of the mixture.

-• Chilli flakes: You can use store-bought chilli flakes.
+• Chili flakes: You can use store-bought chili flakes.
 These are less flavorful, so it’s similar to the difference between packaged coffee powder and fresh roasted and blended coffee powder.

-• Adding more flavors: These are many complex versions of the chilli oil.
+• Adding more flavours: These are many complex versions of the chili oil.
 You can infuse the oil with onion, ginger, coriander, and spring onion.
 Cook these ingredients with the oil over low heat until they are slightly brown.
 Drain out the oil then add the sesame seeds.

 Nutrition Information: